Coronavirus: What You Need to Know

 - Avoid Others who are Sick.
 Try to stay away from others when they are sick.
 If you must be around others who are ill, particularly in the medical field, consider wearing a facemask for extra protection.

 Because the investigation into the coronavirus is ongoing, it is important to stay up-to-date on any new information to keep you and your loved ones safe.
 The CDC offers comprehensive information about the spread of the virus as it becomes available, as well as tips and information about the Wuhan coronavirus.
 Our goal at Midwest Express Clinic is to ensure our communities are well informed about this and other health concerns.
-Should you have any questions or concerns about protecting your family’s health, contact us or visit one of our convenient area locations today.
+Should you have any questions or concerns about protecting your family’s health, contact us today.